 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to lubiprostone, or if you have a history of blockage in your stomach or intestines.
+Do not use this medicine if you have had an allergic reaction to lubiprostone, or if you have a history of a stomach or bowel blockage.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine with food and water.
 This will help lessen the chance of nausea.

 - Swallow the capsule whole.
 Do not crush, break, or chew it.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.